kermitt2/delft/Readme.md

 ```

 You're ready to use DeLFT.

 ## Management of embeddings

 The first time DeLFT starts and accesses pre-trained embeddings, these embeddings are serialized and stored in a LMDB database, a very efficient embedded database using memory page (already used in the Machine Learning world by Caffe and Torch for managing large training data).
-The next time these embeddings will be accessed, they will be immediatly available.
+The next time these embeddings will be accessed, they will be immediately available.

-Our approach solves the bottleneck problem pointed for instance [here](https://spenai.org/bravepineapple/faster_em/) in a much better way than quantizing+compression or prunning.
+Our approach solves the bottleneck problem pointed for instance [here](https://spenai.org/bravepineapple/faster_em/) in a much better way than quantizing+compression or pruning.
 After being compiled and stored at the first access, any volume of embeddings vectors can be used immediatly without any loading, with a negligible usage of memory, without any accuracy loss and with a negligible impact on runtime when using SSD.

 For instance, in a traditional approach `glove-840B` takes around 2 minutes to load and 4GB in memory.
-Managed with LMDB, after a first load time of around 4 minutes, `glove-840B` can be accessed immediatly and takes only a couple MB in memory, for an impact on runtime negligible (around 1% slower) for any further command line calls.
+Managed with LMDB, after a first load time of around 4 minutes, `glove-840B` can be accessed immediately and takes only a couple MB in memory, for an impact on runtime negligible (around 1% slower) for any further command line calls.

 By default, the LMDB databases are stored under the subdirectory `data/db`.
 The size of a database is roughly equivalent to the size of the original uncompressed embeddings file.
 To modify this path, edit the file `embedding-registry.json` and change the value of the attribute `embedding-lmdb-path`.

 > I have plenty of memory on my machine, I don't care about load time because I need to grab a coffee, I only process one language at the time, so I am not interested in taking advantage of the LMDB emebedding management !

 Ok, ok, then set the `embedding-lmdb-path` value to `"None"` in the file `embedding-registry.json`, the embeddings will be loaded in memory as immutable data, like in the usual Keras scripts.

-## Sequence Labelling
+## Sequence Labeling

 ### Available models

-- _BidLSTM-CRF_ with words and characters input following:
+* _BidLSTM-CRF_ with words and characters input following:

 &nbsp;&nbsp;&nbsp;&nbsp; [1] Guillaume Lample, Miguel Ballesteros, Sandeep Subramanian, Kazuya Kawakami, Chris Dyer.
 "Neural Architectures for Named Entity Recognition".
 Proceedings of NAACL 2016. https://arxiv.org/abs/1603.01360

-- _BidLSTM-CNN_ with words, characters and custom casing features input, see:
+* _BidLSTM-CNN_ with words, characters and custom casing features input, see:

 &nbsp;&nbsp;&nbsp;&nbsp; [2] Jason P. C. Chiu, Eric Nichols.
 "Named Entity Recognition with Bidirectional LSTM-CNNs".
 2016. https://arxiv.org/abs/1511.08308

-- _BidLSTM-CNN-CRF_ with words, characters and custom casing features input following:
+* _BidLSTM-CNN-CRF_ with words, characters and custom casing features input following:

 &nbsp;&nbsp;&nbsp;&nbsp; [3] Xuezhe Ma and Eduard Hovy.
 "End-to-end Sequence Labeling via Bi-directional LSTM-CNNs-CRF".
 2016. https://arxiv.org/abs/1603.01354

-- the current state of the art (92.22% F1 on CoNLL2003 NER dataset, averaged over five runs), _BidLSTM-CRF_ with [ELMo](https://allennlp.org/elmo) contextualized embeddings, see:
+* the current state of the art (92.22% F1 on CoNLL2003 NER dataset, averaged over five runs), _BidLSTM-CRF_ with [ELMo](https://allennlp.org/elmo) contextualized embeddings, see:

 &nbsp;&nbsp;&nbsp;&nbsp; [4] Matthew E. Peters, Mark Neumann, Mohit Iyyer, Matt Gardner, Christopher Clark, Kenton Lee, Luke Zettlemoyer.
 "Deep contextualized word representations".
 2018. https://arxiv.org/abs/1802.05365

 ### Examples

 #### NER

 Different datasets and languages are supported.
 They can be specified by the command line parameters.

 ##### CONLL 2003

 DeLFT comes with a pre-trained model for the CoNLL-2003 NER dataset.

 By default, the BidLSTM-CRF model is used.
 With this available model, glove-840B word embeddings, and optimization of hyperparameters, the current f1 score on CoNLL 2003 _testb_ set is __91.35__ (best run over 10 training, using _train_ set for training and _testa_ for validation), as compared to the 90.94 reported in [1]. f1 score becomes __91.60__ when using both _train_ and _testa_ (validation set) for training (best run over 10 training), as it is done by (Chiu & Nichols, 2016) or some recent works like (Peters and al., 2017).